kko2017/Typescript101/README.md

 ### Objective

-In this repository, I will practice typescript I learned.
+In this repository, I will practice typescript I have learned.

 ### Configuration